|

 Liang(Divin) Yan

-I am working on generative models, exploring both their theoretical foundations and practical applications, especially in the field of AI for Science and Science for AI.
+I am working on physics-informed generative models and physics-informed representation learning, exploring both their theoretical foundations and practical applications, especially in the field of AI for Science and Science for AI.

 I received my graduate degree in Applied Mathematics from Fudan University, under the esteemed supervision of the distinguished scholar Prof. Zengfeng Huang.
 At Fudan University, my work focused on the theory and real-world applications of graph learning and generative models.
-I have been worked in the Anima AI+Science lab at the California Institute of Technology.
+I worked in the Anima AI+Science lab at the California Institute of Technology, advised by Professor Anima Anandkumar.
 I was a visiting student at Vision and Learning Lab, UC Merced, under the guidance of Professor Ming-Hsuan Yang and Professor Lu Qi.
 I was also a research intern at Tencent AI Lab and Shanghai AI Lab.

 Feel free to reach out to me if you're interested in discussing research or potential collaborations!